top of page

 Recycling?

-Not the best at fixing things?
-See if there’s a Repair Cafe (or something similar) near you.
+Want something fixed?
+See if there’s a Repair Cafe near you.

 "The ultimate goal is to make you buy products again and again".